Get on the path to results today.

 Trained both as a scientist and an attorney, Anji is versed in the legal and scientific aspects of her clients' matters.
 She has worked with small startup, medium and large companies prosecuting patents and rendering freedom-to-operate, validity and patentability opinions in a broad spectrum of technologies from life sciences to mechanical devices.
 She has extensive experience evaluating and counseling intellectual property assets for biotech, pharmaceutical, biomedical, and diagnostic device industries.

 In addition to her transactional work, Anji routinely litigates various intellectual property and complex commercial matters including complex contract & licensing disputes, patent, trademark and copyright infringements, and Hatch-Waxman litigation in federal court.
-She has negotiated and defended license agreements for complex commercial, entertainment and intellectual property matters for clients like GlaxoSmithKline and the late Prince (musician).
+She has negotiated and defended license agreements for complex commercial, entertainment and intellectual property matters for various pharmaceutical/biotechnology companies and entertainers.

 Certified as a mediator and arbitrator, Anji has resolved and adjudicated over 500 disputes involving patent infringement/validity, licensing, commercial and business disputes, breach of contract and negligence actions, employment discrimination claims, trade secret theft, trademark, and copyright infringement disputes.
 She also serves as a neutral in securities, consumer, and other complex commercial matters.
 She has served as a sole arbitrator, co-arbitrator, chairperson, and mediator in hundreds of domestic and international cases involving a broad array of contractual agreements, technologies, and industries.